AnantaSesha2025/payetongreviste/CONTRIBUTING.md

 Thank you for your interest in contributing to PayeTonGréviste!
 This app helps people discover Strike funds through a fun, Tinder-like interface with fake activist profiles.

+> **⚠️ Important**: This project boycotts Google services in solidarity with the strike movement.
+We do not use Google Analytics, Google Fonts, or any other Google services.
+Please avoid suggesting Google-based solutions.

 ## 🎯 Project Overview

 PayeTonGréviste is a Strike fund discovery app where users anonymously browse fake activist profiles to find and support real Strike funds.
 It's not a real matching app - it's a gamified way to discover and support important causes.